PhilipSCA/philanderson-co-uk/john/learning/business-source.md

 3) Branding - customers know what product they're getting - more reliable - if have good reputation, charge more
 4) Quality - better quality = more durable, more expens               sadwaive costs = more value - charge more
 5) USP (Unique Selling Point) - puts your product above competitors - can charge more than competitors - paying for extra feature
-Branding - creating an identity and representation of your business - consists of name, logo, design, tone of voice etc - helps consumers recall and remember your business.
+Branding - creating an identity and representation of your business - name, logo, design, tone of voice etc - helps consumers recall and remember your business - creates sense of personality
 USP - an original feature of a product that competitors dont offer (comp. advantage) Competitive advantage - feature of a business that helps it suceed against its competitors Business failure - collapse of a business, officially, leading to its closure